PhotonLang/photon/README.md

 ```

 Photon is supposed to be an easy language to work with, as its primary focus is manipulating images, its not a general purpose language.

+## Some ideas

+1. Change File Extension
+2. Possible change `TOSYS` to just `TO` however `TOSYS` strongly shows a save to the system rather than to a variable identifier

+Please feel free to make issues with your ideas!